Health

 2. Fluency therapy:

-Fluency therapy can help an individual learn how to speak smoothly and without interruption.
-It can also help reduce stuttering.
+Fluency therapy allows an individual to learn to speak smoothly and without interruption.
+It helps reduce stuttering.

 3. Voice therapy: